-Any value (coordinates, color, text, etc.) in graphical annotations can be dependent on class variables using DynamicSelect.
-DynamicSelect has the syntax of a function call with two arguments, where the first argument specifies the value of the editing state and the second argument the value of the non-editing state.
-The first argument must be a literal expression.
-The second argument may contain references to variables to enable a dynamic behavior.
+DynamicSelect has the syntax of a function call with two arguments, where the first argument specifies the value of the static state and the second argument the value of the dynamic state.
+The first argument follows the same rules as when not using DynamicSelect.
+The second argument may contain references to variables of a higher variability to enable displaying dynamic behavior of a simulation.